pragma-/Plang/doc/README.md

     } # end outer scope, `a` no longer exists

 ### Functions
-    FunctionDefinition  ::= "fn" Identifier?
-IdentifierList? ("->" Type)?
-Expression IdentifierList      ::= "(" (Identifier (":" Type)?
-Initializer? ","?)* ")"
+    FunctionDefinition  ::= "fn" [ Identifier ] [ IdentifierList ] [ "->" Type ] Expression
+    IdentifierList      ::= "(" { Identifier [ ":" Type ] [ Initializer ] [ "," ] }* ")"

 A function definition is created by using the `fn` keyword followed by:
- * an identifer (which may be omitted to create an anonymous function)
+ * an identifer, which may be omitted to create an anonymous function
- * an identifier list (which may be omitted if there are no parameters desired)
+ * an identifier list, which may be omitted if there are no parameters desired
- * a "->" followed by a type (which may be omitted to infer the return type)
+ * a "->" followed by a type, which may be omitted to infer the return type
  * and finally an expression (which can also be a group of expressions)

 An identifier list is a parentheses-enclosed list of identifiers.
 The list is separated by a comma and/or whitespace.
 Each identifier optionally may be followed by a colon and a type description.
 Each identifier may optionally be followed by an initializer to create a default value.

-Plang functions automatically return the value of the final expression.
-You may use the `return` keyword to return the value of an earlier expression.
+Plang functions automatically return the value of its expression.
+When using a group of expressions, the `return` keyword may be used to return the value of any expression within the group.

 To call a function, write its identifier followed by a list of arguments enclosed in parentheses.
-The argument list is separated the same way as the identifier list.
-Arguments may be any valid expression.

 The `fn` expression evaluates to a reference to the newly defined function.

 #### Optional type annotations
+Function definitions may optionally include type annotations for the function signature.
+Compile-time errors will be generated if the types of values provided to or returned from the function do not match the annotations.

-Function definitions may optionally include type annotations to explicitly restrict what types the function works with.
-Without a type annotation the `Any` type is used, which tells Plang to infer the actual type from the value being supplied or returned.
+Without a type annotation, Plang will attempt to infer the types from the values being supplied or returned.
+If Plang cannot infer the type then the `Any` type will be used, effectively disabling type-checking for the parameter or return value.

 See [Optional type annotations](#optional-type-annotations) for more information and examples.